boostorg/release-tools/build_docs/README.md

 That said, it is preferable to start outside of boost-root when testing modifications to core boost libraries in order to avoid complications with boostdep.

+In either case, always start by checking out code from git.
+Begin the process with a `git clone` command.
+(Not by downloading a complete boost archive, which may already have compiled documentation included).

 In order to build the documentation, refer to the appropriate sections below.

 One of the main actions of these scripts is to install _packages_.
 Depending on the operating system this may be using apt, brew, choco, pip, or a different package manager.
 Usually this is perfectly fine.
 However, If you are concerned about package conflicts on your local machine, run the installation in a docker container or a separate cloud server to isolate the build process.
 The script will not install a C++ compiler, since there are many choices in that realm, so make sure a compiler is available.